rish12321/blog/_posts/2018-05-12-drone-regulations-india.md

 ---
 layout: post
-title:  "About Bundler"
-author: sal
+title:  "Drone regulations in India"
 categories: [ Jekyll ]
-image: assets/images/2.jpg
+image: assets/images/legal.jpg
-rating: 3
 ---
 `gem install bundler` installs the bundler gem through RubyGems.
 You only need to install it once - not every time you create a new Jekyll project.
 Here are some additional details: